Preston Greyhound Stadium: Early history

 In 1933 the Preston Greyhound Racing Association opened a second track called Derby Greyhound Stadium.
-Despite the Great Depression greyhound racing was financially successful.
+Despite the Great Depression, greyhound racing was financially successful.

-Mr E Harrison became the Racing Manager in the early 1950s and would remain in the position for twenty years.
+E Harrison became the racing manager in the early 1950s and would remain in the position for twenty years.

 1960s

-During the 1960s the George Gooch trained Stately Boy claimed both the Ebor Stakes and Lincoln competitions and kennelmate Greenane Token won the Midland Flat trophy, the only other trainer attached to Preston at the time was Bill Keenan.
+During the 1960s the George Gooch trained Stately Boy claimed both the Ebor Stakes and Lincoln competitions, and kennelmate Greenane Token won the Midland Flat trophy.
+The only other trainer attached to Preston at the time was Bill Keenan.

-Racing was now restricted to licensed race days and Preston raced every Thursday and Saturday at 7.15pm with the feature annual event being the Lancashire Puppy Championship.
-R W Payne former White City, Manchester Racing Manager joined the track as general manager and joint-racing manager.
+Racing was now restricted to licensed race days.
+Preston raced every Thursday and Saturday at 7.15pm, with the feature annual event being the Lancashire Puppy Championship.
+R W Payne, former White City, Manchester racing manager, joined the track as general manager and joint-racing manager.

 1970s

 In 1971 Jack Hurt joined the training ranks that would increase and consist of Farringdon, Humphreys, Mengala and Mercer.

-In 1972 there was a major fire which resulted in serious damage to the main stand and required a significant rebuild.
+In 1972 there was a major fire, which resulted in serious damage to the main stand and required a significant rebuild.

-Sister track Derby suffered a shortage of dogs in 1976 which resulted in the Preston trainers supplying greyhounds for the track.
+Sister track Derby suffered a shortage of dogs in 1976 ,which resulted in the Preston trainers supplying greyhounds for the track.
 In May 1978 Preston itself was suffering from financial troubles and was forced to close but would re-open the same year under independent rules (unaffiliated to a governing body).

 1980s

-The track remained independent for ten years offering a significant prize of £2,500 to the winner of the annual Preston Derby.
-The owner, Frank Boyle, brought in Peter O’Dowd as general and racing manager.
+The track remained independent for ten years, offering a significant prize of £2,500 to the winner of the annual Preston Derby.

+The owner, Frank Boyle, brought in Peter O'Dowd as general and racing manager.

 Closure

 The ownership of the track switched to David Webb, who then sold the track for housing.

-By coincidence former sister track Derby also closed during 1988.greyhound racing The last meeting was held at Preston on 3 December 1988, and today the stadium site would be found where the housing exists on Canterbury Road and Harling Road.
+By coincidence, former sister track Derby also closed in 1988.

+The last meeting was held at Preston on 3 December 1988, and today the stadium site would be found where the housing exists on Canterbury Road and Harling Road.